bluestatedigital/SocialEEsta/README.markdown

 SocialEEsta adds social buttons to your ExpressionEngine pages with no fuss.

-It supports Twitter's Tweet & Follow buttons, Facebook's Like button, and Google's +1 button.
+It supports Twitter's Tweet and Follow buttons, Facebook's Like button, and Google+ +1 and Share buttons.

 ## HTML5 Social Buttons By Default